- Counting of the Omer

 The fermentation process of Humility:

-It was during this period of just 49 days that the children of Adonai underwent a radical transformation.
+It was during this period of just 49 days that the children of Adonai (the LORD) underwent a radical transformation.
 This transformation is depicted in the process of the refining process of the barley sacrifice that is harvested from the ground on Shabbat, ground into fine flour and presented as an offering to the heavenly Father on the morning of the first day.
 Thereafter for the following 49 days the refined barley flour undergoes a transformation of fermentation.
 When the process is complete then the fermented barley yeast is mixed in with the refined (perfected) harvested grain of the wheat harvest to produce two loaves of wheat.

 The Bread of Humility precedes the Bread of Glory: